dh604/TorelliTrees.jl/README.md

     T15 = stratum_trees([1, 5])

 #### Drawing pictures:
 To export pdf files of the generated trees, use the optional argument `draw` together with the argument `folder_name`.
-This will produce latex code to include the generated pictures into a LaTeX document, assuming the generated pictures will be placed in the folder `folder_name`.
+This will produce LaTeX code to include the generated pictures into a LaTeX document, assuming the generated pictures will be placed in the folder `folder_name`.
 For example, the code

     T15 = stratum_trees([1, 5]; draw=true, folder_name="A1A5/")

 produces the relevant trees for $\mathrm{Tor}^*[\mathcal{A}_1\times\mathcal{A}_5]$ and produces pdf files `tree_1.pdf`, `tree_2.pdf`, etc. in the current directory.
-It also prints the latex code, which will assume that those pdf files will be placed in the folder `A1A5/` relative to the latex file.
+It also prints the LaTeX code, assuming that those pdf files will be placed in the folder `A1A5/` relative to the LaTeX file.

 ### Step 2: Computing contributions using `compute_contributions`

-To compute the polynomial $\mathrm{Cont}_T$ in the edge variables and chern classes of the normal bundle for each $T$, simply run
+To compute the polynomial $\mathrm{Cont}_T$ in the edge variables and Chern classes of the normal bundle for each $T$, simply run

     compute_contributions(T15)